coder36/stella/README.md

 You will see an initial static version of the site, until react takes over client side.
 This works best on a mobile.

-When running in dev mode, the ES6/2015 javascript is compiled at runtime.

 ## Production setup